smcavinue/Tenant-Migration-Assessment-V2/README.md

  5) PowerBI Desktop is required to use the Power BI report

 Notes:
-1) You may need to ruin disconnect-MgGraph after the prepare script if you wish to run in another tenant
+1) You may need to run disconnect-MgGraph after the prepare script if you wish to run in another tenant